 Pros:

-- The newest observation deck, everything is state of the art and modern
+- The newest observation deck, everything is state-of-the-art and modern

 - In a phenomenal location in Midtown